List of terrorist incidents in Saudi Arabia: 2003

-20 February An American employee of BAE Systems was shot to death in his car in Riyadh.
+20 February - An American employee of BAE Systems was shot to death in his car in Riyadh.

-12 May (See Riyadh Compound Bombings) 35 are killed and over 200 wounded during a suicide attack on the Vinnell Compound in Riyadh.
+12 May - (See Riyadh compound bombings) at least 35 are killed and over 200 wounded during simultaneous suicide attacks on 3 Western compounds in Riyadh.
+These included the Al Hambra compound which housed the British International School and the Vinnell Compound and one other.
+The number of fatalities was reported to be 35 however witnesses reported that the number was much higher.
 Western sources report that National Guard collusion was involved and there are rumors of large numbers of Western expats leaving the country.

-31 May 2 police officers and a militant are killed.
+31 May - Two police officers and a militant are killed.

-14 June Security forces raided a building in the Khalidiya neighborhood of Makkah.
+14 June - Security forces raided a building in the Khalidiya neighborhood of Makkah.
 Two Saudi police officers and five suspects were killed in a shootout.
 Twelve suspects were arrested including two from Chad and one Egyptian.

-28 July Six militants – four Saudis and two Chadians – and two police officers were killed in a police raid on a farm outside of Al-Qasim.
+28 July - Six militants – four Saudis and two Chadians – and two police officers were killed in a police raid on a farm outside of Al-Qasim.
 The four Saudis were identified as Ahmad Al-Dakheel, Kareem Olayyan Al-Ramthan Al-Harbi, Saud Aamir Suleiman Al-Qurashi, and Muhammad Ghazi Saleem Al-Harbi.
 The Chadians were Isa Kamal Yousuf Khater and Isa Saleh Ali Ahmed.
 Another Saudi wanted person, identified as Ibrahim ibn Abdullah Khalaf Al-Harbi, was arrested after he being injured.

-23 September Three militants and a police officer are killed in a gunfight at a Riyadh hospital.
+23 September - Three militants and a police officer are killed in a gunfight at a Riyadh hospital.

-20 October Police raid hideout in Riyadh and capture a large supply of weapons.
+20 October - Police raid hideout in Riyadh and capture a large supply of weapons.

-3 November Police surround militant hideout in Riyadh and kill two.
+3 November - Police surround militant hideout in Riyadh and kill two.

-6 November Two militants surrounded by the police in Riyadh blow themselves up.
+6 November - Two militants surrounded by the police in Riyadh blow themselves up.

-8 November A truck bomb explodes at an Arab housing compound in Riyadh, killing 17 and injuring 120.
+8 November - A truck bomb explodes at an Arab housing compound in Riyadh, killing 17 and injuring 120.

-8 December An unnamed militant is killed at a Riyadh gas station.
+8 December - An unnamed militant is killed at a Riyadh gas station.